-1. The fair value of the market-based awards granted under the LTIP was estimated on the date of grant using a Monte-Carlo model to simulate a distribution of
+(1) The fair value of the market-based awards granted under the LTIP was estimated on the date of grant using a Monte-Carlo model to simulate a distribution of future share prices.

 Changes in these assumptions could have a material impact on the Company's loss and comprehensive loss.